-If your farm is equipped with one or more dual-energy systems and your electricity service contract is eligible for Rate D or Rate DM, you could benefit from an overall lower rate, Rate DT, if you meet the eligibility criteria.
-Under this rate, pricing varies according to the temperature.
+If your farm is equipped with one or more dual-energy systems and your electricity service contract is eligible for Rate D, DP or DM, you could benefit from an overall lower rate, Rate DT, if you meet the eligibility criteria.
+Under Rate DT, pricing varies according to the temperature.

 Eligibility criteria for Rate DT – Dual energy for farms

 When a distribution service loop serves a farm or both a farm and a dwelling, Rate DT applies if the following conditions are met:

 This distribution service loop must supply at least one dual-energy system.

 The capacity of each dual-energy system in fuel mode must be sufficient to heat the premises in question.
 The energy sources of the dual-energy system must not be used simultaneously.